mkessel007/academy-webdev-bootstrap/README.md

 #### Serve

-The `gulp serve` task can be used for serving a local server to view your current page under `http://localhost:3456` and serving a LiveReload server on port `35729`.
+The `gulp serve` task can be used for serving a local server to view your current page under `http://localhost:3456`

 ### Tools we are using